 The area is supposed to be going through a period of regeneration that will hopefully see it restored to its former glory or near enough.
 The Town Centre will be pulled down and new homes, office space and shops will be built there.
 The former Catford Greyhound Stadium that stood empty for many years will be the site for 500 new homes.
 It is predicted that this regeneration will bring more than a thousand jobs to the area.

 There is more to an area than the potential to bargain hunt, so it’s just as well that Catford has many good restaurants along the High Street.
-We also have three great parks, Mountsfield, where our annual People’s Day is held, Forster Memorial and Ravensbourne where Mayor Boris Johnson took a dip in the river.
+We also have two great parks, Mountsfield, where our annual People’s Day is held and Ravensbourne where Mayor Boris Johnson took a dip in the river.

 We also have good transport links, with two stations adjacent to each other.
 Catford railway station is on the route between Blackfriars station and Sevenoaks via Bromley South, and Catford Bridge railway station is on the Mid-Kent line to Hayes from Charing Cross and Cannon Street stations.
 Our bus routes are pretty good too.